techidaily/site-facebook/source/_posts/creating-safe-social-space-free-from-religiouspolitical-views.md

 ![facebook sensitive information deprecation notice](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/facebook-sensitive-information-deprecation-notice.jpg)

  The ability to fill in these fields pending their removal also appears to have been retired.
 However, on profiles that already have these fields filled in, the information remains.
-The company says that users can[download their Facebook data](https://www.makeuseof.com/tag/download-entire-facebook-history-data-downloader/) before the update if they want to have a record of this information.
+The company says that users can [download their Facebook data](https://www.makeuseof.com/tag/download-entire-facebook-history-data-downloader/) before the update if they want to have a record of this information.

  The move may the latest attempt to avoid the controversy that arises from including these categories on social media profiles.

  In January 2022, Facebook revised its advertising targeting policies, removing the ability for advertisers to directly target users based on categories that may be considered sensitive.

- The company said in a[statement](https://www.facebook.com/business/news/removing-certain-ad-targeting-options-and-expanding-our-ad-controls) at the time:
+ The company said in a [statement](https://www.facebook.com/business/news/removing-certain-ad-targeting-options-and-expanding-our-ad-controls) at the time:

 > "Starting January 19, 2022 we will remove Detailed Targeting options that relate to topics people may perceive as sensitive, such as options referencing causes, organizations, or public figures that relate to health, race or ethnicity, political affiliation, religion, or sexual orientation."